Happy New Year!

 new ajax (picInfo, {update: 'pictureInfo', onComplete: ajaxHandle, evalScripts: true}).request();

 Now, I know what you're thinking, "What's that do?"
 Well, in the past it's been a real pain to get response text to run javascripts if you use ajax to snag it.
 This is because the browser never really runs the text.
 It's intercepted by ajax and placed in the browser (without it "feeling" it).
-I found a quick and dirty work around, but this makes everything so much nicer!

 Since it's midnight now, I'm going to stop here for tonight and finish the tutorial tomorrow.